asimihsan/notes/[frwk] ios_notes.md

 -	p13, listing 1-3, processing an incoming location event.
 Check timestamp of datum.
 -	p14: check reported accuracy of location events and discard less-accurate data and wait for more-accurate data to come.
 Check that accuracy is actually improving over time and, if it doesn't, abandon effort (p18).
 -	p23: can use geocoder objects to convert GPS coordinates to place name. in iOS 5 can do place name to GPS coordinates.

+### 28: Threading Programming Guide

+- p38: performing selectors on other threads.
+- p42: using run loop objects.
+- p44: better to use input sources than to use a periodic timer to poll a run loop to keep secondary thread running.
+- p45: skeleton for running a run loop
+- p45: better to explicitly tell a run loop to stop than removing all its input sources.
+Latter only implicitly stops it and might be unable to remove input source.
+- p48: custom input source.

 ### 29: Streams Programming Guide